Expat IRA Basics

 Saving for retirement as an American abroad by having an IRA helps with financial security for your future.
 As you are coming into retirement you know you will have money to live off of, due to your efforts in early investing.

 By saving for retirement through an IRA account, you don’t have to depend solely on Social Security.
-It actually was not designed to be something a person totally depends on, and it can only replace 40% of the average income of a wage earner, after retiring.
+The design was actually not to be something a person totally depends on, and it can only replace 40% of the average income of a wage earner, after retiring.
 Generally, with having Social Security, you’ll have to come up with approximately 60% of the income you need to live comfortably (after retiring).

 Additionally, many parents don’t want to live with their children when they retire.
 It can be a reality if you don’t have enough in retirement.
 Plus, the compounding effect gained from your investment into an IRA among other investments will most likely provide a comfortable retirement.